-This unit is optional and involves a practical assessment involving the dipping of sheep and the candidate's ability to use, store and dispose of sheep dips safely.
+This unit involves a practical assessment involving the dipping of sheep and the candidate's ability to use, store and dispose of sheep dips safely.
 Candidates are actively encouraged to complete Unit 01 of the assessment, although it is optional.